Skip to content

 Rate inflation over 25 years — both retail and feed-in rates will change.
 Policy risk — net metering rules are changing in many jurisdictions, often reducing or phasing out the retail-rate credit.
 Time-of-use pricing variations.
 Demand charges that may offset net metering benefits in some utilities.
 Specific jurisdiction rules like true-up periods and rollover handling.
 The calculator shows the clean rate-gap math; specific policy environments add complexity.

-Common Net Metering Analysis Mistakes
+Patterns Commonly Observed in Net Metering Analysis

 Assuming net metering will persist for full system lifespan when many jurisdictions are phasing it out.
 Using net metering economics when installing under a feed-in regime.
 Forgetting that self-consumption (using own solar directly) is worth retail rate regardless of export compensation structure — reducing export dependency often wins.
 The calculator shows the specific rate advantage; broader solar economics depend on consumption patterns too.